Liz-Nino64/Timed-Coding-Quiz/README.md

 This webpage is accessible at https://liz-nino64.github.io/Timed-Coding-Quiz/

 ## License
+This webpage is licensed under the MIT License

-Licensed under the MIT License
+Bootstrap belongs the the Bootstrap team, and is licensed under the MIT License